morteng/SF4/CONVENTIONS.md

 - Use `test_request_context` for CSRF-protected forms
 - Ensure test client maintains session state
 - Use `client.session_transaction()` to verify CSRF tokens
-- Use form-generated CSRF tokens in tests
+- Use form-generated CSRF tokens in tests and ensure they are added to the session
 - Include CSRF token in POST requests
 - Keep form creation and POST requests within the same context